-SMP operators may have an incentive to discriminate in favour of their own cownstream operations in relation to the quality of wholesale access products.
-As a result, access products may not be of access) and which might affect the provision of services.
+SMP operators may have an incentive to discriminate in favour of their own downstream operations in relation to the quality of wholesale access products.
+As a result, access products may not be of reasonable quality and service levels may not be comparable with those provided by the SMP operators to their own downstream businesses.